Alanaktion/phproject/plugins.md

 ## Plugin development

-<p class="text-warning">Plugin support is still under development, and may include significant changes to the API with future updates.</p>
+**Plugin support is still under development, and may include significant changes to the API with future updates.**

 Plugins are made up of one or more PHP classes installed the `app/plugin/` directory.
 As a minimum, all plugins must have a `base.php` file within their own directory.